petdance/carp-assert-more/README.md

 ## assert\_nonzero( $this \[, $name \] )

-Asserts that the numeric value of _$this_ is not zero.
+Asserts that the numeric value of _$this_ is defined and is not zero.

     assert_nonzero( 0 );    # FAIL
     assert_nonzero( -14 );  # pass
     assert_nonzero( '14.' );  # pass

-Asserts that the numeric value of _$this_ is not zero.

 ## assert\_positive( $this \[, $name \] )

-Asserts that the numeric value of _$this_ is greater than zero.
+Asserts that _$this_ is defined, numeric and greater than zero.

     assert_positive( 0 );    # FAIL
     assert_positive( -14 );  # FAIL